-In addition, to the 2 public holidays mentioned above, the Public Holidays Bill 2007 confirms the cancellation of the previously observed "Head of State's Birthday"public holiday, which was automatically canceled following the death of King, and Samoan High Chief, Malietoa Tanumafili II (15-May-2007).
+In addition, to the 2 public holidays mentioned above, the Public Holidays Bill 2007 confirms the cancellation of the previously observed "Head of State's Birthday"public holiday, which was automatically canceled following the death of King, and Samoan High Chief, Malietoa Tanumafili II (2007-05-15).

 A rationale for the reduction in public holidays is given in the "Explanatory Note to the Public Holidays Bill 2007", which mentions that out of the 14 annual public holidays in Samoa, there are nine which fall within the first six months of the year.